-For that indicator, World Economic Forum provides data for the USA from 2006 to 2015.
-The average value for the USA during that period was 6.02 points with a minumum of 5.71 points in 2011 and a maximum of 6.39 points in 2006.
+For that indicator, we provide data for the USA from 2006 to 2019.
+The average value for the USA during that period was 6.02 points with a minimum of 5.71 points in 2011 and a maximum of 6.39 points in 2006.

 Definition: The Quality of air transport infrastructure indicator is one of the components of the Global Competitiveness Index published annually by the World Economic Forum (WEF).
 It represents an assessment of the quality of airports in a given country based on data from the WEF Executive Opinion Survey, a long-running and extensive survey tapping the opinions of over 14,000 business leaders in 144 countries.
 The score for air transport infrastructure quality is based on only one question.
 The respondents are asked to rate the passenger air transport in their country of operation on a scale from 1 (underdeveloped) to 7 (extensive and efficient by international standards).
 The individual responses are aggregated to produce a country score.